KGB-8375/covideye/README.md

 ![screenshot](./Screenshot.png)

 ## Development
 The project uses R shiny as the base framework.
-This allows us to maintain data-driven code in a convenient way with minimal custom JavaScript and CSS.
+This allows us to create an interactive and visually appealing site with minimal handwritten HTML, CSS, and JS.

-Each page is divided into a separate module, which is then divided further into sub-modules, allowing us to have an organized and readable codebase with reusable code.
+To see our current development progress, view our [Trello](https://trello.com/b/uoXWHzLu/covideye-development-overview)!

-If you want to contribute, either make a github issue or email rvanathanrowan@gmail.com with your suggestions before making a pull-request.
+If you want to contribute, please email rvanathanrowan@gmail.com.

 ## Building
 The stable website covideye.org doesn’t always have the most up-to-date features.
 To run the development version yourself clone the repo and open the project with RStudio.
 Then simply run `shiny::runApp()`.
 The first time this command is run will take some time to download the data.